emilioapontea/RamblinGames_Summit/RamblinGames_Summit_readme.txt

 ### IcePuzzleLevel
 Move the character around to solve 4 separate ice block puzzles.
-To push an ice block, move towards it for an extended period of time.
+To push an ice block, move towards it and press ENTER.
-After the block experiences a prolonged impact force, it will slide in that direction at a constant speed.
+It will slide in that direction at a constant speed.
 The ice block will stop sliding when it hits the edge of the puzzle (indicated by raised snow terrain), another ice block, or any obstacles in the way (wooden crate).
 To solve a puzzle, an ice block must stop exactly in the position indicated by the translucent red cube.
-Solve all 4 ice puzzles to unlock the door and move on to the next scene (End)
+Solve all 4 ice puzzles to unlock the door and move on to the next scene

+### PlatformLevel
+Bowser tells you this is the final room.
+Traverse across the level, avoiding the large water and lava puddles.
+Stepping on either one causes death.
+A hint tells you you can wall jump on red walls.
+Use your three well-times wall jumps to get up to the upper platform and grab the blue mushroom.
+The blue mushroom grants invincibility to water.
+Drop to the water puddle and grab the red mushroom.
+This grants lava invincibility, so you can go through the lava puddle to collect the orange mushroom.
+The final mushroom makes the star appear.
+Collect the star but (surprise!) the star moves.
+Collect it again to win the game.

 ## Known problem areas
 ### `Title` scene